clusterio/clusterio/docs/contributing.md

 ### Indenting

 JavaScript code should be indented with tabs.
-There are places in the codebase that are mixing tabs and spaces or uses only spaces for indents.
-Should you be modifiying such code that is mixing spaces and tabs as indending you should update the indenting to use tabs _on the code you change_ while leaving the rest of the code untouched.

 Lua code should be indented with 4 spaces.